Diabetes: Type 2

 Type 2 diabetes is characterized by insulin resistance, which may be combined with relatively reduced insulin secretion.
 The defective responsiveness of body tissues to insulin is believed to involve the insulin receptor.
 However, the specific defects are not known.
 Diabetes mellitus cases due to a known defect are classified separately.
 Type 2 diabetes is the most common type of diabetes mellitus accounting for 95% of diabetes.
 Many people with type 2 diabetes have evidence of prediabetes (impaired fasting glucose and/or impaired glucose tolerance) before meeting the criteria for type 2 diabetes.
 The progression of prediabetes to overt type 2 diabetes can be slowed or reversed by lifestyle changes or medications that improve insulin sensitivity or reduce the liver's glucose production.

 Type 2 diabetes is primarily due to lifestyle factors and genetics.
-A number of lifestyle factors are known to be important to the development of type 2 diabetes, including obesity (defined by a body mass index of greater than 30), lack of physical activity, poor diet, stress, and urbanization.
+A number of lifestyle factors are known to be important to the development of type 2 diabetes, including obesity (defined by a body mass index of greater than 30), lack of physical activity, poor diet such as Western Pattern Diet, and stress.
 Excess body fat is associated with 30% of cases in people of Chinese and Japanese descent, 60–80% of cases in those of European and African descent, and 100% of Pima Indians and Pacific Islanders.
 Even those who are not obese may have a high waist–hip ratio.

 Dietary factors such as sugar-sweetened drinks are associated with an increased risk.
 The type of fats in the diet is also important, with saturated fat and trans fats increasing the risk and polyunsaturated and monounsaturated fat decreasing the risk.
 Eating white rice excessively may increase the risk of diabetes, especially in Chinese and Japanese people.
-Lack of physical activity may increase the risk of diabetes in some people.

 Adverse childhood experiences, including abuse, neglect, and household difficulties, increase the likelihood of type 2 diabetes later in life by 32%, with neglect having the strongest effect.

-Antipsychotic medication side effects (specifically metabolic abnormalities, dyslipidemia and weight gain) and unhealthy lifestyles (including poor diet and decreased physical activity), are potential risk factors.
+Antipsychotic medication, SSRI, and SNRI side effects (specifically metabolic abnormalities, dyslipidemia and weight gain) are also potential risk factors.